->

 It all began innocently enough.
 I was dropping off paperwork to an office in a strip mall when I saw the sign which read, “Exotic Birds”.
-A few weeks later, the kids were in the car and we had time to kill between sporting event practice so we stopped by the exotic bird store for entertainment purposes.
+A few weeks later, the kids were in the car and we had time to kill between sporting event practices so we stopped by the exotic bird store for entertainment purposes.

 I should note here that we are not totally inexperienced with birds.
-About 8 years ago we acquired a cockatiel for my daughter from a friend of a friend who happened to own a male and a female bird and had allowed nature to take its course.
-As a result, we had a brief but unhappy bird ownership experience.
-In other words, as a result of our first experience, we now knew that we didn’t know anything about birds.
+About 8 years ago we purchased a cockatiel for my daughter from a friend of a friend.
+This person owned a male and a female bird and had allowed nature to take its course.
+We didn’t research our decision, and we received no direction from the “breeder” and as a result, we had a brief but unhappy bird ownership experience.

 All the criteria for a major sale were present in our decision.